-On the spending side, the non-interest spending share of GDP is projected to rise gradually from 18.7 percent in 2018 to 21.0 percent of GDP in 2029 and ends at 22.6 percent in 2093, the end of the projection period.
-Beginning in 2020, these increases are principally due to faster growth in Medicare, Medicaid, and Social Security spending (see Chart 1).
-The aging of the baby boom generation over the next 25 years, among other factors, is projected to increase the Social Security, Medicare, and Medicaid spending shares of GDP by about 1.0 percentage points, 1.7 percentage points, and 0.6 percentage points, respectively.
-After 2035, the Social Security and Medicaid spending shares of GDP remain relatively stable, while the Medicare spending share of GDP continues to increase, albeit at a slower rate, due to projected increases in health care costs and population aging.
+On the spending side, the non-interest spending share of GDP was 28.9 percent in 2021, slightly less than the share of GDP in 2020, which was 29.6 percent.
+The ratio of non-interest spending to GDP is projected to fall to 22.0 percent in 2022 and remain near that level through 2024.
+After 2024, the non-interest spending share of GDP is projected to rise gradually, reaching 25.7 percent of GDP in 2078, before declining to 25.3 percent in 2096, the end of the projection period.
+Beginning in 2025, these increases are principally due to faster growth in Medicare and Social Security spending (see Chart 1).
+The aging of the baby boom generation, among other factors, is projected to increase the Social Security and Medicare spending shares of GDP by about 0.9 percentage points and 1.5 percentage points, respectively, from 2022 to 2041.
+After 2041, the Social Security and Medicare spending shares of GDP continue to increase in most years, albeit at a slower rate, due to projected increases in health care costs and population aging, before declining toward the end of the projection period.